What is quality control in manufacturing?

 Whatever metrics you use to measure quality, you need real data.
 And using the right software can give you this.

-Our cloud-based system helps you to keep an eye on everything throughout the production process, enabling you to spot any quality problems in real-time.
+Our Cloud-based software systems helps you to keep an eye on everything throughout the production process, enabling you to spot any quality problems in real-time.

-If you’re looking to implement a cloud-based solution that makes it simple to carry out highly effective quality control (and unifies all your business processes in one place), then take a look at our Manufacturing Software (which is tailored for small to medium-sized manufacturers).
+If you’re looking to implement a Cloud-based software solution that makes it simple to carry out highly effective quality control (and unifies all your business processes in one place), then take a look at our Manufacturing software solutions market page.